WE’RE A FAMILY-RUN ASHTANGA YOGA SHALA

 I came across this practice looking for something to cope with the stress of my daily life.
 I was feeling disconnected from my body, the people around me, and myself.
 This practice deeply transformed me and my whole life and I am forever grateful to it.
 I’ve developed a whole new different perspective on my body, my mind, my patterns, and thus, on my relationships.
 Through this empowering practice, I discovered new layers of compassion and acceptance.
 I’m committed to transmit it in the same way it was given to me, so as to enable others to experience it and transform with it.

-I’ve received authorization Level 2 to teach from my teacher Sharath Jois, who I study with every year since 2016 at the KPJAYI in Mysore, India.
-I’m grateful for saying I’ve been practicing under Matthew and Carla Vollmer‘s guidance; a source of inspiration and teachers who remind me why I practice.
+I’ve received authorization Level 2 to teach from my teacher Sharath Jois, who I study with at the KPJAYI in Mysore, India.
+I’m grateful for saying I’ve been practicing under Matthew and Carla Vollmer‘s guidance since 2010; a source of inspiration and teachers who remind me why I practice.

-I’ve broadened my studies into Ayurveda and anatomy.
+I’ve broadened my studies into Ayurveda and anatomy of movement.
 I have a special fondness for mantra chanting and yoga philosophy, which I studied with Dr. Jayashree in Mysore, in all my trips I’ve made so far to India.

 In early 2016 after years of studying Jazz guitar, I stumbled upon the Ashtanga method, merely as something to improve my singing and unwind my body which was very crooked from years of inadequate playing position.
 Immediately after my first Mysore class I knew there was much more than the great healing benefits of it, a broader view of myself and others, and how from just breathing and silence I can reach others wholeheartedly.
 Also, I’ve been able to deepen in this practice through the Reiki healing method -Usui lineage- passed on to me by my mother in 2009.